daos-stack/daos/docs/admin/administration.md

     The `/dev/pmemX` devices will remain mounted,
     and the PMem configuration will not be reset to Memory Mode.
-    To completely unconfigure the SCM, it is advisable to run `daos_server storage prepare --scm-only --reset` which will completely reset the PMem.
+    To completely unconfigure the SCM, it is advisable to run `daos_server storage prepare --SCM-only --reset` which will completely reset the PMem.
 A reboot will be required to finalize the change of the PMem allocation goals.